mattbat/cookbook/_recipes/pork-chops.md

 - Garlic Powder

 ## Steps
 1. Dry brine - season pork chops liberally with kosher salt and place on a wire rack over a sheet tray in the refrigerator.
-Let them fry brine for at least 2 hours, but 8 to 12 hours is preferred.
+Let them dry brine for at least 2 hours, but 8 to 12 hours is preferred.

 2. After dry brining, season with coarse pepper and garlic powder on all sides.